Christianity 2.0 – Starting Over

 “God does not change.”
 Right.
 This is pivotal.

 We remove all elements of a magical-shamanic paradigm from our announcement of the Good News of Jesus of Nazareth, because none of them are real.
 They are all imaginary.
-When we assemble our non-imaginary elements, the imaginary elements in Good News 1.0 get transformed.
+In Good News 2.0, they all get transformed.

 Adam.
 Never really existed.